 Winning the Triple Crown™ is a prestigious honor.
 Comprised of three races; Preakness Stakes, the Kentucky Derby® and Belmont Stakes, becoming a Triple Crown™ winner is the greatest honor that any horse racing team strives to achieve throughout their racing career.
 Only 12 horses in history have won the Triple Crown™, proving just how hard it is to complete the trifecta.

-Belmont Experiences is breaking down each of the 12 Triple Crown™ winners for you in a 12-part series occurring every Tuesday.
+Belmont Experiences is breaking down each of the 13 Triple Crown™ winners for you in a 13-part series.
 This week’s Triple Crown™ winner is a horse that never knew what losing felt like, the late and great Seattle Slew.

 Seattle Slew: The Horse Race Winning Machine